Patrick - the person behind Forest 2 Furniture

 that determine the final design.

 Being able to see the tree in its natural environment in the forest, controlling the cutting, milling and drying phases

 through to the finale of the finished piece is a tremendous buzz that few artisans ever enjoy.

-Patrick's work has been exhibited in galleries in Nottinghamshire, Liecestershire, London and on the British stand
+My work has been exhibited in galleries in Nottinghamshire, Derbyshire, Leicestershire, Lincolnshire, London and on the

-Below is a selection of the pieces that were shown, click on the image to see more detail.
+Below is a selection of just some of the pieces I've made over the years, click on the image to see more detail.